-Excluding the reserved account discussed above, the average annual amount of bad debt expense associated with trade accounts receivable was less than \$4 million (significantly less than 1% of annual net trade sales) over the last three years.
-At December 31, 2022, our allowances for doubtful trade accounts receivable were \$18 million (less than 3% of our trade receivables of \$627 million).
+The average annual amount of bad debt write-offs associated with trade accounts receivable was less than \$2 million over the last three years.
+At December 31, 2023, our allowances for doubtful trade accounts receivable were \$11 million (approximately 2% of our trade receivables of \$575 million).